 We increasingly rely on licenses with third parties to access certain data used in our business, and we depend on third-party suppliers for data and content, including data received from sporting bodies and various data partners, that is used in the supply of our products and services.
 Some of this data is provided exclusively by particular suppliers and may not be obtainable from other suppliers.
 If these third parties were to discontinue providing products or services to us for any reason or fail to provide the agreed type of service, we may experience significant disruptions to our business.
-The general trend toward consolidation in the information services, may not be available to us in the future, or may only be available to us at increased cost.
+The general trend toward consolidation in the information services industry may increase the risk that such products or services, insofar as they relate to information services, may not be available to us in the future, or may only be available to us at increased cost.
 In addition, in the future, our data suppliers could enter into exclusive contracts with our competitors without our knowledge.